Kansas City vs Sacramento

 Which city has higher STR taxes — Kansas City or Sacramento?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Sacramento charges 12% TOT + 1.15%–3.45% Tourism Marketing/Infrastructure District assessments.
-Compare the full breakdown in the table above.
+Notably, Sacramento benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?